abinit/abinit/doc/tutorial/paral_dfpt.md

 saturate well below this value, as there are some non-parallelized sections of the code.

-In the above-mentioned list, the kpoint+band parallelism cannot be exploited (or is badly exploited) in several sections of the code : "vtorho3:synchro", about 5 percents of the total time of the run on 24 processors, "newkpt(excl.rwwf)", about 2 percents, vtowfk3(contrib), about 1.5 percent, "pspini", about 1 percent.
-This amounts to about 10% of the total, and, according to Amdahl's law, the saturation will happen soon, with less than 100 processors.
+In the above-mentioned list, the kpoint+band parallelism cannot be exploited (or is badly exploited) in several sections of the code : "dfpt_vtorho:MPI", about 12 percents of the total time of the run on 24 processors, "pspini", about 1.4 percent.
+This amounts to about 1/8 of the total, and, according to Amdahl's law, the saturation will happen soon, with less than 100 processors.

 **3.2.** A better parallelism can be seen if the number of k-points is brought